|

 Who Trains With Vulcan Bumper Plates?

-Vulcan Bumper plates can last a lifetime depending on their use.
-Our first variant of bumper plates were released in 2009 and many gyms that bought those first Vulcan bumper plates have those plates still in good condition.
+Yes.
+Vulcan bumper plates can last a lifetime depending on use.
+Our first plates were released in 2009, and many gyms that purchased them still use those same plates in great condition today.

 How Are Your Bumper Plates Drop Tested?

-Do your Bumper Plate have a "hooked" or Anchored Stainless Steel Insert?
+Do Your Bumper Plates Have a Hooked or Anchored Stainless Steel Insert?